vjp2109/Lab.Practicing-Git2.0/README.md

-This is a repo for learning Git
+This is an update for the sake of the exercise.